Active Learning Techniques for Pomset Recognizers: Abstract

 \section{Abstract}

-Pomsets are a promising formalism for concurrent programs based on partially ordered sets.
-Among this class, series-parallel pomsets admit a convenient linear representation and can be recognized by simple algebraic structures known as pomset recognizers.
-Active learning consists in inferring a formal model of a recognizable language by asking membership and equivalence queries to a minimally adequate teacher (MAT).
-We improve existing learning algorithms for pomset recognizers by \begin{enumerate*} \item introducing a new counter-example analysis procedure that is in the best case scenario exponentially more efficient than existing methods \item adapting the state-of-the-art $L^\lambda$ algorithm to minimize the impact of exceedingly verbose counter-examples and remove redundant queries \item designing a suitable finite test suite that ensures general equivalence between two pomset recognizers by extending the well-known $W$-method. \end{enumerate*}
+Series-parallel pomsets are a promising mathematical formalism for concurrent programs, as they can be recognized by simple algebraic structures known as pomset recognizers.
+Active learning consists in inferring a formal model of a system by interactively probing its behavior through queries to a Minimally Adequate Teacher (MAT).
+We improve existing learning algorithms for pomset recognizers by \begin{enumerate*} \item designing a new counterexample analysis procedure that is in the best case scenario exponentially more efficient than existing techniques, \item introducing and implementing a new algorithm $\PLlambda$ that extends the state-of-the-art $\Llambda$ algorithm to pomset recognizers, minimizing the impact of exceedingly verbose counterexamples and removing redundant queries, and \item designing a suitable finite test suite that ensures equivalence between two pomset recognizers by adapting the well-known $W$-method. \end{enumerate*}